This is the multi-page printable view of this section. Click here to print.

 Load Balancer

-The components that make up a Load Balancer are as follows.
-Depending on the settings for each component, you can configure load balancing suitable for the customer’s workload.
+The components that make up the Load Balancer are as follows.
+According to the settings for each component, you can configure load balancing suitable for customer workloads.

 |---|---|